als-computing/splash-client/docs/tutorials/Create_Page.md

-# Create a new compound
+# Create a new page
-Let's say you want to create a new compound in the system.
+Let's say you want to create a new page in the system.
+For this example we'll pretend that we are creating a new compound.

 1. Navigate to [mwet.lbl.gov](https://mwet.lbl.gov)
 2. Click on the "Compounds" card, or the "Compounds" link in the left of the black nav bar.